the-turing-way/the-turing-way/book/website/reproducible-research/open/open-hardware.md

 You may then test some ideas to address your particular need, which is a process called **prototyping**.
 After many iterations and testing, you will be able to select a prototype for further development.
-The design that solves your need but is not yet complete nor stable is called a **demonstrator**.
+The design that solves your need but is not yet complete nor ready to be replicated (usually because some parts are not well documented or requires a lot of manual adjustments) is called a **demonstrator**.
 When the design and documentation are polished and are ready to be used by hardware producers, the hardware is usually labeled as a **market-ready product**.

 While many people start generating **documentation** and share their design online at the demonstrator stage, open science enthusiasts advise being open from the beginning of the description of needs phase.